scylladb/scylladb/docs/dev/topology-over-raft.md

 on transition of tablet stages, and also continuously as long as it generates new migrations.

-If there is a pending topology change request, the load balancer will not be invoked to allow for current migrations to drain, after which the state machine will exit the tablet migration track and allow pending topology operation to start.
+If there is a pending topology change request during tablet migration track, the load balancer will not be invoked to allow for current migrations to drain, after which the state machine will exit the tablet migration track and allow pending topology operation to start.

 The tablet migration track excludes with other topology changes, so node operations